hanleybrand/Grain-Space-Refill/SPAAAaace/NASA sounds/README.md

 All notes in quotes are from the respective NASA soundcloud page unless noted.

+The subfolder [snippets](snippets) contains snippets of the files listed on this page which were extracted for reasons, unless I am forgetting something.

 Filename | Title/Link | Notes
 ------------ |------------ |------------
 Cassini-Saturn Radio Emissions num2.aiff | [Cassini: Saturn Radio Emissions #2](https://soundcloud.com/nasa/cassini-saturn-radio-emissions-2) | "Saturn is a source of intense radio emissions, which were monitored by our Cassini spacecraft.
 The radio waves are closely related to the auroras near the poles of the planet.
 These auroras are similar to Earth's northern and southern lights.
 This is an audio file of radio emissions from Saturn."